epam/ketcher/ketcher-autotests/README.md

 - Docker runs automatically in the pipeline after pushing changes to the repository.
 - When you want to run tests in Docker on your computer, Docker should be run
+- Docker allows creating snapshots independent of the operating system

 ### Prerequisites: